Last Updated on: 6th October 2023, 09:35 am

-Plants, decor, and enrichment activities might necessitate a larger enclosure.
-Room for heat lamps, basking areas, climbing apparatus, and burrowing are essential.
+Plants, decor, and enrichment activities may necessitate a larger enclosure.
+Ensure there’s room for heat lamps, wooden ramps, small rocks, and burrowing.

-Baby tortoises need less space but get a tank that’ll accommodate the tortoise as it grows.
+Baby tortoises need less space, but get a tortoise table to accommodate them as they grow.

 How Much Room Do Tortoises Need?

-Although tortoises are considered laid-back pets that move slowly around their enclosures, they still need space to explore.
-Without enough space, they can become depressed, aggressive, and decline in health.
+Although tortoises are laid-back animals that move slowly around their enclosures, they still need territory to explore.
+Without sufficient room, they become stressed, depressed, and unhealthy.

-Most tortoises grow steadily, giving you time to adjust.
-However, you need to prepare for the final adult size of the tortoise by getting an enclosure that can be adapted to its growth rate.
+Most tortoises grow steadily, giving you time to make adjustments.
+However, you must prepare for their final adult size by getting an enclosure to accommodate growth and development.

-For example, the desert tortoise takes over a decade to reach its maximum size, while the leopard tortoise grows rapidly at 4 inches every 12 months.
+For example, while a desert tortoise takes over a decade to reach its maximum size, a leopard tortoise grows 4 inches every 12 months.

 Number of Tortoises

-Some tortoise species need to brumate (hibernate).
-To do so healthily, they need ample room to burrow where they can nestle in and sleep peacefully for 8-12 weeks.
+Some tortoise species need to brumate (the reptile equivalent of hibernation).
+To do so healthily, they need ample room to burrow where they can nestle in and rest for 8-12 weeks.

 Burrowing and Digging Habits

-However, the real problem arises when an enclosure is too small for a tortoise.
-Keeping a fully-grown adult in an enclosure measuring 2 x 2 feet is considered cruel, even if it’s a tiny species.
+Problems arise when an enclosure is too small for a tortoise.
+Keeping a fully-grown adult in a small enclosure is considered cruel, even if it’s a small tortoise species.

-A tortoise’s indoor enclosure should be large enough for the following:
+A tortoise’s enclosure or tortoise table should be large enough for the following:

-An enclosure needs a clean water source, so get a water bowl that’s deep enough to accommodate your tortoise for a long soak but shallow enough to get in and out of easily.
+An enclosure needs clean water, so add a bowl to accommodate the tortoise for a long soak.
+The bowl must be shallow enough to get in and out easily because tortoises are poor swimmers.

-If you have hatchlings, ensure that the water isn’t deep.
-Should a hatchling decide to soak, the water level should never be above chin level.
+If you have hatchlings, ensure the water isn’t deep.
+Most experts recommend setting the water level where the shell’s plastron meets the carapace.

-While decorations are optional, they add aesthetic appeal to the enclosure, are a source of enrichment, and provide additional areas for a tortoise to hide.
+While decorations are optional, they add aesthetic appeal to the enclosure, are a source of enrichment, and provide additional areas for tortoises to hide.

 Tortoise Enclosure Space Requirements by Species

-Decorations, substrate, and adult size influence how big your tortoise enclosure needs to be.
+Decorations, substrate, and adult size influence how big a tortoise’s enclosure must be.